 The stability of meanings in linguistic models perpetuate their moral component, which regulates the communication processes.
-Tracing the historical paths of ethno-cultural and normative-behavioural development, Whorf (1939) noted that behavioural norms and language models coexist synchronously, exerting mutual influence, primarily on the motivation and the value orientations of the people.
-However, as Whorf emphasized, in language the freedom of choice is restricted, while in the behavioural norm, the elements of situationality and relativism are more expressed.
+Tracing the historical paths of ethno-cultural and normative-behavioral development, Whorf (1939) noted that behavioral norms and language models coexist synchronously, exerting mutual influence, primarily on the motivation and the value orientations of the people.
+However, as Whorf emphasized, in language the freedom of choice is restricted, while in the behavioral norm, the situational elements, as well as the relativism elements are more expressed.
 Hence it can be the stability of linguistic models that contributes to the preservation of the historical and cultural experience of an ethnos and forms the foundation of its historical memory.
 In our opinion, this determines the role of language in the formation of the national character and mentality of the people.

-In her research on multilingualism Rydell (2018) comes to the conclusion that the most successful in achieving the communicative competence were adult migrants who proceeded from their knowledge of emotional assessments, cultural values and irrational elements of the language, and this knowledge allowed them to more firmly learn the strategies of achieving mutual understanding and agreement in interaction with native speakers.
+In her research on multilingualism Rydell (2018) concludes that the most successful in achieving the communicative competence were adult migrants who proceeded from their knowledge of emotional assessments, cultural values and irrational elements of the language, and this knowledge allowed them to more firmly learn the strategies of achieving mutual understanding and agreement in interaction with native speakers.
 This testifies to the important role of language in preserving the meanings of national culture.
 Makihara (2013) describes communicative competence as generated and organized socially in socialization practices.